 A place that truly holds a special place in my heart is Laguna Beach.
 I lived here for a few years and it still is one of my favorite places ever.

 Visit the gorgeous city of Laguna Beach located in Orange County, California along your San Francisco to San Diego drive.
-Laguna Beach is known for being a beautiful coastal town with much to do and so much to see.
+Laguna Beach is known for being one of the most beautiful California coastal towns with much to do and so much to see.

 One thing we love besides the beaches is that Laguna has always been an artsy town.
 There are many galleries and tons of work from local artists.